Indoctrination, intimidation and the new ideological witch-hunts

 To say they are witch-hunts is not an exaggeration.
 I watched women demonstrators outside the Scottish Parliament being yelled at by men identifying as women 'witch! witch! witch!'.

 It is beyond irony that at the same time as the Scottish government is apologising for witch-hunts in the 16th Century, they are enabling witch-hunts against women today.
-They are introducing a gender recognition act which will only increase these tensions and recently Scottish First Minister Nicola Sturgeon refused to answer the question as to what a woman is, while at the same time claiming to be standing up for women!
+They are introducing a Gender Recognition Act (GRA) which will only increase these tensions and recently Scottish First Minister Nicola Sturgeon refused to answer the question as to what a woman is, while at the same time claiming to be standing up for women!

 So, what can the Church do?
 We must stand with our feminist sisters on this issue.
 We must not allow transgender ideology into the Church – it is anti-God and anti-human.
 Destroying the foundational understanding of humanity as male and female is destructive to all human beings – but especially women and children.